Want to know what are search engine ranking factors for YouTube videos?

 Read on to learn everything about YouTube SEO?

-We all know YouTube is the second largest search engine on the planet after Google.
-It generates an estimated 92 billion page views each month which also provides colossal traffic to different websites and blogs.
+We all know that YouTube is the second largest search engine on the planet after Google.
+It generates an estimated 92 billion page views per month which also provides enormous traffic to various websites and blogs.

 It is a platform where 400 hours of video is uploaded every minute!

 YouTube also offers you ways to monetize the content of your videos.